lucapette/lucapette.github.com/_drafts/some-notes-about-one-to-ones.markdown

     improve", "let's work with X on Y  because you both can benefit from the experience.
 Again, it can be whatever.

-Generally, I explain those things I've just explained here during the first one to one I have with people that join my team.
+Generally, I explain those things I have just explained here during the first one to one I have with people that join my team.
 And then I take it from there.
 If you keep it as free form as possible you'll start seeing a very interesting phenomenon: each person will use the meeting in a different way.
 You'll see some themes being developed more than others depending on the